irconde/M.I.A./README.md

 # Pilot GUI version 1.0

 ## Requirements
 You will need Node.js to run and install the dependencies needed for this project.
-You may download it here: [nodejs.org](https://nodejs.org/) <br />
+You may download it here: [nodejs.org](https://nodejs.org/)

 ## Starting the Pilot and Server
 ### Structure